tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/06_Purging/03_05_Purging_View_Your_Data.md

 ## View Purged Data in the Source Systems

 When the status bar reaches the end of the **REQUEST ID** field and turns fully green, the status changes to **Complete**.
-In a real-world environment, any purged data is completely removed from the DPM System.
-For this tutorial, access the two source systems set up for simulation purposes.
+In a real-world environment, a status marked **Complete** means that any purged data is completely removed from the DPM System.
+For this tutorial, access the two source systems we set up for simulation purposes.

 The two applications that we use to simulate source systems are: